ChelonianGall/.github/Profile/README.md

 The XMPP server is up and can be reached trough the dedicated webchat located at [cheloniangall.com](https://cheloniangall.com/) or via your favorite [XMPP client](https://xmpp.org/software/clients/).

-We are currently working on a full new design for the webchat in the form of a right-sided column, as was the CodinGame's one.
-Then, we plan to create an user script to allow the integration of our chat on CodinGame.
+We are currently working on an user script to allow the integration of our chat on CodinGame.

 After that, the next step will be to save our dear friend [Automaton2000](https://www.codingame.com/blog/markov-chain-automaton2000/), and to give him his right place among us.